Time to address homophobia in the non-profit sector?

 The Healthy Non-Profit LLC

-Five years ago in May 2011, I registered my new non-profit consulting practice with the Illinois Secretary of State.
+In May 2011, I registered my new non-profit consulting practice with the Illinois Secretary of State.
 The Healthy Non-Profit LLC was born.

 If you’ve gotten this far, then you probably can see what is coming, and it can all be summed up in an old expression: “The grass isn’t always greener on the other side.”